 The administration of the Skill Deployment Inventory requires attendees to complete the assessment two weeks before the training to allow for the results to be delivered and used during the second day of the training.

 Ongoing Coaching Package-Post Workshop.
-I also offer on ongoing coaching package, where I work individually, and in groups, coach with workshop graduates to assist them in applying their newly learned skills real time in the workplace.
+I also offer on ongoing coaching package, where I work individually, and in groups, with workshop graduates to assist them in applying their newly learned skills real time in the workplace.
 This could be for managerial duties such as delivering their first performance appraisals, deciding on pay increases, how to motivate struggling employees or other topics such as improving team operating norms.

 Igniting Innovation – One Day, with Assessment

 This one-day workshop is for executive teams who, for one reason or another, are struggling with igniting the innovation of their companies.
 Many of these executive teams have recently tried different solutions to ignite their innovation but did not obtain all the outcomes they wanted.
-For many, they are uncertain on what to do next.
+For many, they are uncertain about what to do next.

-These executive teams are usually facing new disruptive competition from outside their industries or find that their own innovative solutions for new products, services and business models are lacking.
+These executive teams are usually facing new disruptive competition from outside their industries or find that their own innovative solutions for new products, services, and business models are lacking.
 And as a result, their financial projects for profitable growth are below stakeholder expectations.

 The executive teams who take this workshop see the big picture challenging their organizations.
-They realize that only a comprehensive approach to improve innovation will truly create a competitive advantage and improve profitable growth.
+They realize that only a comprehensive approach to improving innovation will truly create a competitive advantage and improve profitable growth.